Buggery Act 1533: Description

 The act was piloted through Parliament by Henry VIII's minister Thomas Cromwell (though it is unrecorded who actually wrote the bill), and punished "the detestable and abominable Vice of Buggery committed with Mankind or Beast".
-Prior to the 1550s, the term "Buggery" was not used in a homosexual sense, rather related to any sexual activity not related to procreation, regardless of sex or species involved in the sexual act, and also covered sexual crimes of a non-consensual nature.
-The law was not designed to police sexual activity, rather was simply taking a canon law and making it a civil law, a test case in removing church power.
+Prior to the 1550s, the term Buggery was not used in a homosexual sense, rather related to any sexual activity not related to procreation, regardless of sex or species involved in the sexual act, and also covered sexual crimes of a non-consensual nature.
+The law was not designed to police sexual activity, rather was simply taking a canon law and making it a statutory law, a test case in removing church power.
 "Buggery" was not further defined in the law.
 According to the act:

-This meant that a convicted sodomite's possessions could be confiscated by the government, rather than going to their next of kin, and that even priests and monks could be executed for the offence—even though they could not be executed for murder.
-In moving what had previously been an offence tried by ecclesiastical courts into the secular ones, Henry may have intended it as a simple expression of political power along with other contemporary acts such as Submission of the Clergy Act 1533 (25 Hen.
+This meant that a convicted sodomite's possessions could be confiscated by the government, rather than going to their next of kin.

+By shifting enforcement away from ecclesiastical courts and into secular ones, Henry may have partially intended the act as an expression of political power.
+He similarly enacted the Submission of the Clergy Act 1533 (25 Hen.
 8 c.
-19) and one year before the Act of Supremacy 1534 (26 Hen.
+19) in the same year and the Act of Supremacy 1534 (26 Hen.
 8. c.
-1).
-However Henry later used the law to execute monks and nuns (thanks to information his spies had gathered) and take their monastery lands—the same tactics had been used 200 years before by Philip IV of France against the Knights Templar.
+1) a year later, with anti-papist motivations.
+However, Henry later used the law to execute monks and nuns (based on information his spies relayed) and take their monastery lands—the same tactics had been used 200 years before by Philip IV of France against the Knights Templar.

 In July 1540, Walter Hungerford, 1st Baron Hungerford of Heytesbury, was charged with treason for harbouring a known member of the Pilgrimage of Grace movement.
 He was also accused of buggery, as he was suspected of raping his own daughter.
 Hungerford was beheaded at Tower Hill, on 28 July 1540, the same day as Thomas Cromwell.

 Nicholas Udall, a cleric, playwright, and Headmaster of Eton College, was the first to be charged with violation of the Act alone in 1541, for sexually abusing his pupils.
 In his case, the sentence was commuted to imprisonment and he was released in less than a year.
 He went on to become headmaster of Westminster School.